 - Workshops and a free Communications Handbook with details on communications strategies, crisis management and website development.

-- Practical advice and media training on long-term communications strategies and rapid media response.
+- Practical advice and media training on long-term communications strategies, rapid media response and website content.

 - Campaigning for the sector to ensure the resilience of the transport supply chain for animal research.